bainsy88/Ibm-Containers-Labs-Denmark/2-Running-Docker-Images-in-IBM-Containers.md

          registry.eu-gb.bluemix.net/ibmnode                                    latest              8f962f6afc9a        13 days ago         429 MB
          registry.eu-gb.bluemix.net/ibm-mobilefirst-starter                    latest              5996bb6e51a1        13 days ago         770.4 MB

-2. Now run your Mongo container just like you did locally, except this time use `cf ic` instead of `docker` to point to Bluemix.
+2. Now run your MongoDB container just like you did locally, except this time use `cf ic` instead of `docker` to point to Bluemix.

-  Run your Mongo instance:
   ```
   $ cf ic run --name lc-mongo -p 27017 -m 128 registry.eu-gb.bluemix.net/[NAMESPACE]/mongo
   71eb28dc-4d95-4a6d-bcaa-93f2382e48b5
   ```

   Show the running container instances.
-Wait for a state of `RUNNING` before you proceed:
+If the state of the container is not `RUNNING` re-run the command until the state is `RUNNING` before you proceed:

   ```
 $ cf ic ps